SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 ### Compute nodes

-Compute nodes must use CPUs that offer RDRAND/RDSEED, and these instructions may not be filtered by the hypervisor.
+Compute nodes must use CPUs that offer instructions for accessing entropy (such as RDSEED or RDRAND on x86_64 or RNDR on arm64), and these instructions may not be filtered by the hypervisor.
 If this requirement cannot be verified directly, then at least the following two conditions must be satisfied in a virtual instance:

 1. The special file `/proc/sys/kernel/random/entropy_avail` must contain the value 256 (pinned since kernel 5.18).